Wilmington Misdemeanor Lawyer

 Understanding Misdemeanor Crimes in Wilmington

 Misdemeanor crimes in Wilmington encompass a variety of offenses, from minor traffic violations to more serious charges such as assault.
 Understanding how these offenses are classified under North Carolina law is crucial for mounting an effective defense.
-At Whitley Coleman, PLLC, our experience as former prosecutors allows us to craft insightful strategies for navigating these cases.
+At Whitley Coleman, PLLC, our experience as former prosecutors allows us to craft practical, informed strategies for navigating these cases.

 In North Carolina, misdemeanors are categorized into classes, ranging from Class 3 to Class A1, with Class A1 being the most severe.
 Penalties can include fines, community service, probation, and jail time of up to 150 days.
 Knowing your charge's class is essential for understanding potential repercussions.

 The importance of having a knowledgeable misdemeanor attorney in Wilmington cannot be overstated.
 Legal battles, even for misdemeanors, can have far-reaching consequences.
-Whether it's protecting your driver's license from suspension due to a traffic offense or strategizing a defense for a more serious misdemeanor, an experienced attorney is crucial.
-Our team at Whitley Coleman, PLLC is dedicated to examining every detail and working tirelessly to ensure your rights are protected.
+Whether it is protecting your driver's license from suspension due to a traffic offense or strategizing a defense for a more serious misdemeanor, an experienced attorney is crucial.
+Our team at Whitley Coleman, PLLC is dedicated to examining every detail and working to ensure your rights are protected.

 Facing charges for a misdemeanor?
 Our Wilmington misdemeanor attorney can help.
 Contact us online or call (910) 218-9973 today.